kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 Installing NixOS
 ----------------

-Switch to root to make things easier:
+Switch to root to make things less cumbersome:
 ```text
 [nixos@nixos:~]$ sudo su

 [root@nixos:/home/nixos]#
 ```

 Now you can install.
-This follows the [example in the NixOS manual](https://nixos.org/manual/nixos/stable/#sec-installation-partitioning)
+This follows the [example in the NixOS manual](https://nixos.org/manual/nixos/stable/#sec-installation-partitioning), except that your disk is `/dev/vda`.

-**Note**: Your disk image is `/dev/vda`

 ```text
 parted --script /dev/vda -- mklabel gpt